John-E-Fleming/Adversarial_Noise_Code_Challenge/README.md

-# 🧠 Adversarial Image Attacks with FGSM and PGD
+# 🧠 Adversarial Image Attacks

-This project demonstrates how to generate adversarial examples using Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD) to fool pretrained image classification models (e.g., ResNet18).
-The goal is to perturb input images so that a neural network misclassifies them into a specified target class, while the perturbation remains imperceptible to the human eye.
+This project demonstrates how to generate adversarial noise to fool pretrained image classification models (e.g., ResNet18) to misclassify an images as a specified target class.
+The goal is to perturb input images with the generated adversial noise so that a neural network misclassifies them into a specified target class, while the perturbation remains imperceptible to the human eye.

-## 📸 Example
+## 📸 Example Result

 <p align="center">
   <img src="results/pgd_algorithm_result_overview.png" width="600" />
 </p>

-An image of a “Maltese dog” is perturbed to be classified as a “goldfish” by the model.
+An image of a "spider monkey” is perturbed to be classified as a “goldfish” with high confidence by the model.
+The Projected Gradient Descent (PGD) algorithm was used to generate the presented image.

 ---

 ## 📦 Features

-- 🔍 Support for FGSM and PGD attacks
+- 🔍 Support two adversial noise generation algorithms (Fast Gradient ) for FGSM and PGD attacks
 - 🖼️ Visualizations of original image, perturbation, and adversarial result
 - 📊 Confidence scores for original and adversarial predictions
 - 🧪 Jupyter notebook demo and CLI interface